MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/syntex-azure-billing.md

 The following permissions are required to set up Microsoft Syntex billing:

 - You must have Global Administrator or SharePoint Administrator permissions to be able to access the Microsoft 365 admin center and set up Syntex.
-- You must have contributor rights to the Azure resource group that you want to use for Microsoft Syntex billing.
+- You must have owner or contributor rights to the Azure subscription that you want to use for Microsoft Syntex billing.

 To configure Microsoft Syntex billing